What Is Caper Pesto?

 Just like the island of Pantelleria, Salina has fertile volcanic soil, long periods of sun, and a cool sea breeze, which creates the perfect growing conditions for capers.

-Known as the orchids of Salina, May to August is when the locals gather the tiny caper buds before curing them in salt for several months to remove any trace of bitterness.
+Known as the orchids of Salina, from May to August, the locals gather the tiny caper buds before curing them in salt for several months to remove any trace of bitterness.
 They feature heavily in the local cuisine and, naturally, are the star of the show when it comes to Aeolian pesto.

 Ingredient Quantity